Anger: An Unsung Emotion for Moving Forward.

 So What is Anger?

-I believe that at the very heart of anger is a being’s ambitious and creative energy seeking to find it’s way.
+I believe that at the very heart of anger is a being’s ambitious and creative bodily impulses seeking to find it’s way.
 When the energy doesn’t find it’s way into the world, it gets built up.
-This only generates more persistence to find liberation from the resistances against it.
+This only generates more persistence to find liberation from the resistance against it.
 It means more anger to push us to get moving.

 The Battle with my Anger.